sa-webb/redis-nodejs-crash-course/README.md

 Returns all locations with category of gym with 3 or more higher stars (ratings) SEARCH on `ncc:locationsidx` `"@category:{gym}" @averageStars:[3 +inf]"`

+## Redis Streams are Ascending

+Timestamp by default